THUS LOVE: Vermont punks making urgent, community-driven anthems for outsiders

 “It’s been such a hub for us and our friends and our community,” Marshall tells NME, with the musicians joined in the space by visual artists, builders, carpenters and more.
 From the way the dynamic punk trio speak about their HQ, the ethos of the place feels significantly more important than the specific disciplines practiced there.
 With many of the members travelling with their work for much of the year, the quiet and quaint town – and their base within it – allows space for reflection.
 “We all pretty much grew up in the woods, so we do have a predisposition for the outdoors,” Marshall says.
 “It’s a comforting place to get a breather, and something that we all hold really dear.”

 When Marshall moved to the town – affectionately called “Bratt” by the band – from further north in Vermont in 2018, she instantly connected with Racine, and they began making music together, with their community based around a silkscreen print shop Mars co-runs in downtown.
-Joined by van Osdol on drums at the end of 2019, the trio then moved into a one-bedroom apartment in the centre of town, where Mars built a studio from scratch and they laid down their moving, life-affirming debut album, ‘Memorial’, due October 7.
+Joined by bassist van Osdol at the end of 2019, the trio then moved into a one-bedroom apartment in the centre of town, where Mars built a studio from scratch and they laid down their moving, life-affirming debut album, ‘Memorial’, due October 7.

 Broadly based within the post-punk genre, the album also draws from Marshall’s past as a trained cellist, and van Osdol’s penchant for jazz.
 Through these influences, and the band’s boundary-free ethos, ‘Memorial’ avoids being pigeonholed at all.
 Their setup of guitar, bass, drums and vocals serves as a jumping off point for explorations into pop, glam rock and beyond, rather than a restriction.